 Here at Devizine Towers we’re so excited about this event a little bit of wee comes out just thinking about it.
 So rockers beware, I’ve added a whole page devoted to the Devizes Scooter Rally 2019.

 Yeah I know right, waiting like a whole year before you need to iron your two-tone suit, but check back here for updated details as and when they come in.

 So, here’s what we know so far, which is enough to make a song and skank about:

 When be the 5th-7th July 2019.
 Where be (UPDATED) the Sports Field at Sands Lane in Rowde, which is two miles west of Devizes town centre, five minutes by car or forty minute walk.
-There will be a campsite with showers promised, so pack your Christmas Lynx Deodorant set.
+There will be a campsite, free with the weekend wristband.

 There’s a custom show and a ride-out on Saturday for those scooter enthusiasts; I’ll watch your pint for you.